-A 4 • Apr Hica tions
+C1-C2: Applications

-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
-Total first-time, first-year (freshman) men who applied 3,556 Total first-time, first-year (freshman) women who applied 4,990 Total first-time, first-year (freshman) unknown who applied 6 Total first-time, first-year (freshman) who applied 8,552 Total first-time, first-year (freshman) men who were admitted 561 Total first-time, first-year (freshman) women who were admitted 722 Total first-time, first-year (freshman) who were admitted 1,283 Total full-time, first-time, first-year (freshman) men who enrolled 242 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 302 Total part-time, first-time, first-year (freshman) women who enrolled Total first-time, first-year (freshman) who enrolled: 544 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for Fall 2018 admissions: Number of qualified applicants offered a place on waiting list: 851 Number accepting a place on the waiting list: 244 Number of wait-listed students admitted: 60 Is yo our waiting list ranked?
-No mission Requirements High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?
-Require Recommend Neither require nor recommend
+- C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission.

+FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 4019 Total first-time, first-year (freshman) women who applied 6238 Total first-time, first-year (freshman) applicants 10257 Total first-time, first-year (freshman) men who were admitted 555 Total first-time, first-year (freshman) women who were admitted 840 Total first-time, first-year (freshman) admitted 1395 Total full-time, first-time, first-year (freshman) men who enrolled 231 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 308 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (freshman) who enrolled 539

+C2.
+Freshman wait-listed students

+Do

+✓ Students who met admission requirements but wh ose fina al admission was contingent o on space availability) you have a policy of placing students on a waiting list? ⊠ Yes □ No If y yes, please answer the questions below for Fall 2020 ac dmission ıs:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 700 Number accepting a place on the waiting list: 224 Number of wait-listed students admitted: 23

+Is your waiting list ranked? ☐ Yes ☒ No ⇒ If yes, do you release that information to students ? □ No ⇒ Do you release that information to school counsele ors?
+T Yes □ No

+C3-C5: Admission Requirements

+C3.
+High school completion requirement

+$\square$ Selective admission to some programs

+C3.
+High school C3.
+High school completion requirement

+Check the approp Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

+☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☒ High school diploma or equivalent is not required

+C4.
+Does your in nstitution require or recommend a ge neral college-preparator y program for degree-see eking students?

+☐ Require ☐ Recom ☐ Neither

-C5.
-Distribution of high school units required and/or recommended.
-Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different system for calculating units, please convert.
+course units n of high school units required and/or required and/or recommended of all or study or its equivalent).
+If you use a different study or its equivalent. most degree-seeking stud dents using Carnegie units

 Units Required Units Recommended

 Total academic units 16 20

-English 4 4
+English 4 4 •

 Mathematics

 Science

 Of these, units that must be lab

 Foreign language

 Social studies

 History

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)

-Basis for Selection
+C6-C7: Basis for Selection

-- C6.
+C6.
 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+No

-If so, check which applies: No - C7.
+If so, check which applies: ☐ Open admission policy as described above for all students

+Open admission policy as described above for most students, but

+□ Se elective admission for out-of-state stude ents

+C7.
 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.